 Brain games can also facilitate your loved one’s capacity for expression.
 In 2010, the software firm Posit Science found brain training can increase auditory processing.
 After seniors engaged in daily one-hour sessions for 8 weeks, they reported improvement in communication and recalling names and numbers.

 Keeping your loved one mentally engaged can help promote his or her quality of life.
 One way to ensure your loved one’s increased overall wellbeing is by hiring North Coast part-time care or live-in care.
 At Home Care Assistance, we offer specialised care for seniors with Alzheimer’s and dementia, and all of our caregivers are trained in the Cognitive Therapeutics Method, an activities-based program designed to help seniors with memory related conditions lead healthier and happier lives.
-For more information on our aged care services, call one of our qualified Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a no-obligation consultation.
+For more information on our aged care services, call one of our qualified Care Managers at (02) 6646 3527 to schedule a no-obligation consultation.